charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 * Choose the **Create** or **New Repository** menu item near the top
 * Select **Create Repository**

-Name your git repository like this, where **isit320** should be name of your class:
+Name your Git repository like this, where **isit320** should be name of your class:

 	isit320_lastname-year